- Home page

 Blummenfelt not only wants to win in Hawaii, but also at the 2024 Olympic Games in Paris on the short haul.
 Many speak of a Norwegian endurance miracle, because cross-country skiers and runners are also world leaders.
 Do you recognize a system behind it?

 There has to be an overarching explanation because a small country’s dominance cuts across multiple sports.
 I know that the individual Norwegian sports associations exchange ideas very closely.
 Cross-sport concepts have been developed there, in which knowledge is constantly shared.
 When it comes to the latest findings in training science on endurance performance, Norway has been at the forefront for five to ten years.
-I remember well a conversation with their coach Olav Aleksander Bu in the Sierra Nevada when he told me about the goals – what comes out of it now is not a product of chance.
+I remember well a conversation with their coach Olav Aleksander Bu in the Sierra Nevada when he told me regarding the goals – what comes out of it now is not a product of chance.
 It helps, of course, that sport in general is very important in Scandinavian society.
 And anyone who talks to the Norwegian triathletes quickly realizes that they devote their entire lives to sport – and are happy with it.
 Everything seems to be going well at the moment.

 Interview: Frank Hellmann